Running on Empty: A Strange Visit to the Pennsylvania Oil Sites

 My mission was to discover the region where oil first made its appearance on the world stage.
 Most people wrongly assume that’s Texas.
 But it was here in Venango County in western Pennsylvania, that George Bissell and Jonathan Eveleth started digging with shovels, trying to get at the stuff.
 They soon realized the folly of that approach.

 I was concerned about what this was costing me.
-Recently, the price of gas had spiked to more than $4.25 a gallon.
+Recently, the price of gas had spiked.
 To explore the oil sites of Venango County and get back to the interstate was going to cost me about $50.
 I was hoping it was going to be worth it.

 And why wouldn’t it be?
 Oil was big news these days.
 The price of oil was skyrocketing, sapping the American consumer, threatening to throw us into another recession, making everyone (except those few who were getting obscenely rich from it) very, very nervous.

 Surely, there would be a burning interest in oil, the history of it, its birthplace.
 People would want to know, in the same way that they would be curious about the early life of a tyrant.
 How did he get this way?
 What made him so ruthless?
 I expected to see lines at the museums, tour buses at the historical sites.

 Bissell and Eveleth hit on an idea.
 Salt wells had successfully used drilling not digging to get at salt.
 Maybe oil could be extracted in the same way.
 So they hired a man named Edwin Drake to give it a try.
 Fortunately for them, Drake was stubborn.